 What Are the Different Types of Student and Educational Loans, And How Can You Pick One That Is Right for You?

-College and university students are eligible for different types of student and educational loans.
-The main types of financial aid include:
+College and university students are eligible for different student and educational loans.
+The most common types of financial aid include:

 - Student loans